 Bounce forward a decade.
-My nephew Jon Bidwell got hold of a story and brought it into another dimension.
-It is Jon, his unique talent and perspective, coupled with hours and hours and more countless hours of sketching, that made these stories ready for the public.
-I am grateful that he stepped aside from his fine art and murals to bring these characters to life.
+My nephew Jon Bidwell got ahold of a story and brought it into another dimension.
+It is Jon, along with Jasmyn Oliver and Kristy Visser, and their hours and hours and more hours of editing, sketching and colorizing, that made The Forgetful Giraffe and The Industrious Giraffe ready for the public.

 When Covid hit, I decided to make a coloring book with my giraffe characters; I needed cheering up and this seemed to be the project for it.
 Well, one thing led to another, and we decided to redo the series!
 Jon took over the colorizing, and we recreated The Forgetful Giraffe.
 We have given new life to this series, and it’s finally ready to come out.
 I hope you enjoy this second edition of The Forgetful Giraffe.

 My stories end with RL Sosa's Spectacular Vocabulary and Grammar.
 I like this page as much as the story.
 I still make mistakes, but I surround myself with dictionaries and style manuals.
 And I hire a copy editor!